 All electrical, electronic and electromechanical devices emit a certain amount of electromagnetic energy to the environment by their nature.
 Mes Electromagnetic interference.
 Is the effect of devices or systems from this energy that is produced or present in the environment.

-Electromagnetic interference can take place by the spatial radiation emitted by the devices to the air, or by conductivity from the cables coming out of the device.
-Electromagnetic compatibility means that a device or system continues to operate in an electromagnetic environment without causing interference or interference.
-In other words, it can be defined as the fact that the device or system does not affect other devices or systems while it is operating and is not affected by their operation.
+Electromagnetic interference can be caused by the spatial radiation emitted by the devices to the air, or by conductivity from the cables coming out of the device.
+Electromagnetic compatibility is that a device or system continues to operate in an electromagnetic environment without causing and without interference.
+In other words, it can be defined as not affecting other devices or systems while the device or system is working and not being affected by their operation.

 As MOBILITY, we are able to carry out EMC tests within the scope required for both component and vehicle and offer E type approval certificate from Europe.